-Calendar year 2022
+Calendar year 2023

-Please note that these funding figures correspond to amounts disbursed in calendar year 2022 and differ from the fiscal year committed funding figures reported in other years.
+Please note that these funding figures correspond to amounts disbursed in calendar year 2023 and differ from the fiscal year committed funding figures reported in other years.
 This was done in the hope of making our funding figures easier to compare between states parties.

-Funding and/or in-kind contributions Implementing organization or agency Type(s) of Activity:ClearanceProject Title:Humanitarian Clearance of Explosive Ordnance on theArmenia-controlled territory of Nagorno KarabakhContribution:\$380,000 (part of a multi-year (2021-2022) \$400,000commitment)Country:Armenia The HALO Trust
+Funding and/or in-kind contributions Implementing organization or agency The HALO Trust Type(s) of Activity: Clearance, NTS, EORE Project Title: Humanitarian Clearance of Explosive Ordnance on the Armenia- controlled territory of Nagorno Karabakh and in Ukraine Contribution in 2023: \$1,027,983.33 (total project value - \$2,400,000, with \$400,000 for Armenia and \$2,000,000 for Ukraine) Country: Armenia and Ukraine